Planning for Healthy, Equitable Communities

 Step 1: Advance a Vision for Health and Well-Being

 Comprehensive and community plans often start with a vision for a community’s development over a multi-decade frame.
-Implicit in such visions are a desire to improve well-being, prosperity and community conditions.
+Implicit in such visions is a desire to improve well-being, prosperity, and community conditions.
 An explicit focus on well-being—both individual and vital community conditions can galvanize cross-sector potential.

-Measuring a community's well-being is an important step to inform creation of a new vision.
-The recently released Science of Thriving has an informed an easy-to-use, real time survey called the Well-Being Assessment that measures well-being and has the ability to catalyze change and assess progress on what matters most in communities, and get a better understanding of the degree to which a community is thriving, struggling or suffering, and in what ways.
+Measuring a community's well-being is an important step to inform the creation of a new vision.
+The recently released Science of Thriving has an informed easy-to-use, real-time survey called the Well-Being Assessment that measures well-being and has the ability to catalyze change and assess progress on what matters most in communities and get a better understanding of the degree to which a community is thriving, struggling or suffering, and in what ways.

 Community gathered in neighborhood around tables eating together.
 Photo Stacy Wegley.